UK Sea Fishing for Beginners

 23. Know your sea fish species

 Part of the joy of fishing is appreciating the extraordinary array of your catches.
-There are always more species out there than you think, and even after decades of fishing, you can expect the unexpected from the sea.
+There are always more species out there than you think.
+Even after decades of fishing, you can expect the unexpected from the sea.
 Check out our species guides for more information on British fish species.